-AccessAlly and your CRM are two separate pieces of technology… but they can work seamlessly together and become a single powerful unit.
+AccessAlly and your CRM are two separate pieces of technology.
+They work seamlessly together to become a single powerful unit.

 The majority of the communication between AccessAlly and your CRM consists of two items: